Are We There Yet?

 You may find it handy to have a lap tray for each kid.
 I have not had a chance to test them myself but I have gathered a few options which look interesting:

 We will be trying a few from the “The 15 Best Podcasts For Kids That Adults Will Like Too” list put together by fatherly.com when we take our trip later this summer.
 There is something for everyone on this list – it’s a good mix of music, stories, and education (think Radiolab for kids).

 15 – Audible books

 Audible.com has a new section dedicated to kids which is also categorized by interest.
-I’m thinking of getting Mary Poppins and The Mouse and The Motorcycle.
-Please let me know if you have any recommendations.
+The Harry Potter series is excellent.

 Wishing you safe and happy travels!